Just the Way You Are (Bruno Mars song): Reception and accolades

 The song received mixed reviews from music critics.
 Digital Spys Nick Levine gave it four out of five stars and described it as a "huge-hearted urbany piano ballad [...] with a similar, if not quite as undeniable, instant classic feel to 'Empire State of Mind' by Jay-Z featuring Alicia Keys".
 Billboard wrote: "With its steady, danceable pulse and singalong chorus, Mars has created a feel-good jam that should establish him as a solo contender in his own right."
 Alex Young from Consequence of Sound praised the track's chorus for being "undeniably catchy" and didn't find surprising for the single to be a "radio staple".
 AllMusic's Tim Sendra gave the single a mixed review saying, "it's not very deep and it's not poetry, but sweetly played and sung".
 He believes it, "will melt hearts from tweens to old folk".
 Tony Clayton-Lea of The Irish Times dubbed the single "a slice of wide-eyed pop that automatically coaxes a smile."

 On the other hand, Tim Byron of The Vine compared "Just the Way You Are" to Billy Joel's 1977 hit single of the same name, saying the latter "is a little more ambiguous...more aware of the ups and downs that characterize relationships".
 Jamie Milton of musicOMH explained that "Just the Way You Are" can be mistaken for a pop song due to its tempo.
 However, it is one of the most "sappiest ballads" to be heard in some time.
 Nima Baniamer from Contactmusic.com felt the single didn't make Mars stand out from other R&B artists.
 Baniamer added, "The song never builds to any climax and it simply falls a bit flat, coming across quite corny and cheesy."
 The Guardians Paul Lester dubbed Mars's vocals on the track as a "breezy falsetto as characterless as you'd imagine."

 The song was nominated for the 2010 The Record of the Year ceremony.
 In 2011, the song won the Grammy Award for Best Male Pop Vocal Performance.
 The single was nominated for several awards at 2011 Billboard Music Awards such as Top Hot 100 Song and Top Pop Song, but it ended up by winning only the category Top Radio Song.
 It was nominated for Choice Music: Love Song at the 2011 Teen Choice Awards.
 In the same year, the single was one of the winners of Most Performed Songs at ASCAP Pop Music Awards.
 In 2012, at the same award ceremony, it won, again, Most Performed Songs and also Song of the Year.
 At the RTHK International Pop Poll Awards the song won "Top 10 Gold International Gold Songs".
+According to Rolling Stones Maya Georgi the track "kicked off pop's body positivity era".
+It inspired Meghan Trainor's debut single "All About That Bass" (2014).